MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-column-encryption-enclave-type.md

 ms.author: jaszymas
 monikerRange: ">= sql-server-ver15 || = sqlallproducts-allversions"
 ---
-# Configure enclave type for Always Encrypted Server Configuration Option
+# Configure the enclave type for Always Encrypted Server Configuration Option
 [!INCLUDE [tsql-appliesto-ssver15-xxxx-xxxx-xxx-winonly](../../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx-winonly.md)]

 This article describes how to enable or disable a secure enclave for Always Encrypted with secure enclaves.
 For more information, see [Always Encrypted with secure enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md).